The Masai Mara National Reserve in Kenya offers good safaris all year. Most especially during the annual wildebeest migration from July to October.

 Masai Mara safari

-Game drives offered in the main Reserve are excellent but off-road driving is not allowed.
+Game drives offered in the main Reserve are excellent but sometimes crowded.
+Off-road driving is not allowed.

-The neighboring conservancies are able to offer activities that are not allowed in the reserve such as off-road driving, night game drives, bush walks, and horse riding safaris.
+The neighboring conservancies are able to offer activities that are not allowed in the reserve.
+Such as off-road driving, night game drives, bush walks, and horse riding safaris.
+The biggest draw card to staying in the conservancies is that they have very few vehicles.
+Therefore, sightings are more exclusive / uncrowded.